paralax/awesome-cybersecurity-internships/README.md

 # awesome-cybersecurity-internships
 a list of cybersecurity internships, designed to help students identify teams and opportunities.

+this is in no way an endorsement of any of these programs, organizations, or the like. this is strictly informational.

 # Table of Contents
   * [Specific cybersecurity internships](#specific-cybersecurity-internships)
   * [Tech internships but not cybersecurity specific](#tech-internships-but-not-cybersecurity-specific)